-Once we become fathers, it’s common to find that a bit of weight gain sneaks up on us.
+Once we become fathers, it’s common to find that a bit of weight gain has sneaked up on us.
 The main reason why dads gain weight is that we get busier, we don’t have as much time for sports and we don’t move as much as we did in our 20s.
-The other reason is that we often have the same food intake as when we were in our 20s.
+The other reason is that we often eat the same amount of food, even though we aren’t as active.

-As someone who has worked in the health and fitness industry for over 18 years, I’m normally pretty good at maintaining my routine and keeping my weight in check, but in 2019, for the first time in my life, I could feel some extra abdominal weight coming on – that stubborn ‘spare tyre’.
-It coincided with the arrival of our third child, there has been a lot more post-dinner snacks; and before that, it wasn’t just Snezana who succumbed to those pregnancy cravings!
+As someone who has worked in the health and fitness industry for over 20 years, I’m normally pretty good at maintaining my routine and keeping my weight in check, but in 2019, for the first time in my life, I could feel some extra abdominal weight coming on – that stubborn ‘spare tyre’.
+It coincided with the arrival of our third child and to be honest, there were a lot more post-dinner snacks than usual around that time, so it wasn’t just Snezana who succumbed to those pregnancy cravings!

-I took my own advice and I got my dad-bod back on track by making better food choices (aka not a ‘diet’) and by working out smarter, not harder.
+I got my dad-bod back on track by making better food choices (not a ‘diet’) and by working out (smarter, not harder).

 If you’re struggling to get rid of your beer belly and you’d like to get your energy and fitness back in time for summer, and I’m going to show you how I’ve helped so many dads (myself included) take their ‘Dad Bod’ to ‘Dat Bod‘.

-P.S.
-And if you’re up for it, I’d love you to join me on my dad bod challenge!
+And if you’re up for it, I’d love you to join me on my dad bod home fitness challenge!

 Is ‘Dad Bod’ a real thing?

 Yes!
 Although I saw many of my friends lose their way in terms of fitness and health once children came along, it really wasn’t until my 3rd daughter, Charlie Lane, arrived that I understood and accepted that the danger of ‘Dad Bod’ is very real, no matter how fit and healthy you normally are.

-My message to dads (and men in general) is this: don’t worry about where, how or why the weight gain happened, it’s in the past and the past can’t be changed.
-The only thing you can change is your actions moving forward, from right now.
+My first message to dads (and men in general) is this: don’t worry about where or why the weight gain happened, the past can’t be changed.
+Just focus on what you can do, now, to change is your actions from today.

 The key to having the best dad bod, and get in the best shape of your life (no matter your age) is to improve three specific areas: